LandRegistry/land-registry-elements/README.md

 - Concatenate stylesheet output?

 ### Issues
 - Icons not showing
 - Grid demos not showing
 - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)

+### Considerations
+- Do we really need to replicate the gov uk pattern demos?
+Maybe they should just be simplified versions of them, and link to the original for the advice - thereby avoiding maintenance for us
+- Note to self - make sure map gets printed in right column of summary page (As it does on the proto by virtue of a hack)
+- Make sure build can cope if you specify a build with a component excluded but another component then depends upon it

 ### Technical debt
 - HTML validation of "page" components doesnt currently exist (No actual pages exist yet either, so...)